ibm-early-programs/node-red-contrib-browser-utils/README.md

 # Node-RED Contrib Browser Utils

-<a href="http://nodered.org" target="_new">Node-RED</a> media nodes proposing browser inputs as file upload, camera & microphone.
+[Node-RED](http://nodered.org) nodes for browser functionality such as file upload, camera & microphone.

 ## Install

-Run the following command in the root directory of your Node-RED install
+Run the following command in the root directory of your Node-RED install:

     npm install node-red-contrib-browser-utils